 She wasn't being a braggart or showing just how far she'd come from her humble upbringing.
 Rather, she was handing women the roadmap to uncovering their own well-earned treasure.
 "I wanted to show my struggles, that it isn't easy," she explained to E!, "but if you're bold and you do speak up and if you do say unpopular things then you just might be part of some change."

 So, yeah, she and Meredith not so far apart in that regard.

 And not unlike a the future medical savant, the actress went through her own childhood trauma.
 One of Pompeo's earliest memories is of her older siblings (she is the youngest of six) trying to revive their mom after she suffered a fatal overdose.
 As she summed up to Good Housekeeping, "My life started out with tragedy."

-Her childhood wasn't all that much easier.
-Growing up in an outsized family in an Italian-Irish neighborhood Pompeo has equated to the backdrop from the bloody mob drama The Departed made her tough.
+The rest of her childhood wasn't all that much easier.
+Growing up in an outsized family in an Italian-Irish neighborhood Pompeo has equated to the backdrop of the bloody mob drama The Departed made her tough.
 "You can't get out of where I come from if you're a wallflower," she told the mag.
 But the transition wasn't entirely seamless.
 "I was pathetically insecure," she said.
 "I didn't have a mother to tell me how amazing I was."

 With high school in the rearview, and a brief stab at college, she fled to Miami at 19, earning a job as one of the city's surliest cocktail waitresses.